chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/classes/methods/finalizers.md

     }
     finally
     {
-        base.Finalize(); // This ensures all finaliers up the call stack are invoked.
+        base.Finalize(); // This ensures all finalizers up the call stack are invoked.
     }
 }
 ```